-Once, long ago, had Lila been older or tutored in healing she might have eased the pain of the people dying all around her: on pallets of straw, lapping at the lake's shore, curled in paths within the village and in the forest beyond, but most tearing at blankets they could neither abide nor abandon.
-Infants fell silent first, and even as their mothers heaped earth over their bones, (over) they too were pouring sweat and limp as wet rope of When news of the deaths that had swept sweeping though her village reached outward men in uniforms came, their faces wrapped in rags.
-Lila's joy at being rescued turned to ice as the soldiers, birds fasting on the slot the whole village with fire.
-They screamed from the trees until the men heard them and caught each as they jumped.
-Tk periwinkle; boiled it, strained it and spooned it into Mistress's mouth.
+Lila had placed magic pebbles under Mistress's pillow; kept the room fresh with mint and forced angelica root in her patient's festering mouth to keep the bad spirits out of the sickroom.
+She prepared the most powerful remedy she knew: devil's bit, mugwort, St. John's wort, maiden hair, and periwinkle; boiled it, strained it and spooned it into Mistress's mouth.
 She considered repeating some of the prayers she learned as a child among Christians, but since none had saved Sir, she abandoned the notion.
-He went quickly.
-Begging to be taken to his third house.
-The big one, useless now that there were no children or children's children to live in it.
+He went Begging to be taken to his third house.
+The big one, useless now that quickly. there were no children or children's children to live in it.
 No one to stand in awe at is size or to admire the wrought gate that the smithy took two months to make.
 But if the smithy's work was a frivolous waste of a grown man's time, his presence was not.
-He brought one girl to womanhood and saved the life of another.
+He brought one girl to womanhood and saved the life of black teeth and another.
 Sorrow.
 Vixen-eyed Sorrow with a head of wild, wooly hair the color of a setting sun.
 Accepted, not bought, by Sir, she joined the household after Lila but before the girl and still had no memory of her past life except being dragged ashore by whales.